 I always try to travel responsibly.
 Ethical travel is very important to me, but it’s not always easy to navigate around the issues of a country.
 Kenya and Tanzania are both poor nations, have endangered wildlife and vulnerable tribes.
 Its not always clear what is right and what is not.
 I did some research to help you travel these countries responsibly.

 This is a difficult one.
 There are so many tours to the Masai that we skipped, because it felt like a tourist trap.
 Later our safari guide Richard explained that they are real Masai.
 They are just no longer nomadic because the government is making the kids go to school.
 That is why there is more contact with the ‘civilized’ world and the tribes are changing.
 They still have their traditions, but it sometimes feels they are solely performed for tourists now.
-If you do want to visit a tribe there are a few things to keep in mind
+During my time in Tanzania I met a guy who grew up in the Datoga tribe and he took us to see his family.
+It was one of my favorite experiences, so it is definitely on the list of things to do.
+If you do want to visit a tribe there are a few things to keep in mind.

 - Go with a guide that speaks the language